boto/boto3/docs/source/guide/paginators.rst

 Filtering results with JMESPath
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`JMESPath <http://jmespath.org>`_ is a query language for JSON that can be used
+`JMESPath <http://jmespath.org>`_ is a query language for JSON that can be
-directly on paginated results.
+used directly on paginated results.
 You can filter results client-side using
 JMESPath expressions that are applied to each page of results through the
 ``search`` method of a ``PageIterator``.

+This example shows how to use a JMESPath expression to paginate through the
+results of a search for objects in the S3 bucket "my-bucket" whose size is
+greater than 100 bytes.

 .. code-block:: python